About the USMTS

-Embarking on its 20th season in 2018, the USMTS is the ultimate playground for the nation’s hottest drivers, while the USMTS rulebook allows for close competition and inclusion among local racers.
-More than 700 different drivers from 29 states took part in USMTS events in 2017 as the rugged road warriors staged more than 80 blockbuster events at 43 unique venues in 13 different states throughout America’s heartland.
+Embarking on its 22nd season in 2020, the Summit USMTS National Championship fueled by Casey's is the ultimate playground for the nation’s hottest drivers, and the USMTS rulebook allows for close competition and hopeful inclusion among local racers.
+More than 1,500 different drivers from 36 states have competed in USMTS events at 55 unique dirt tracks in 15 different states throughout America.

 In 1998, Todd and Janet Staley acquired the fledgling five-year-old United States Modified Series (USMS) and began racing under the USMTS name in 1999.
 In the sixteen seasons since then, the USMTS has doled out nearly $20 million in prize money to more than 4,600 different drivers while traveling to 181 different venues in 19 states.

 During the first eight seasons, one driver emerged as the USMTS National Champion: Kelly Shryock of Fertile, Iowa.
 A second-generation racer (his father, Bob, won more than 300 races during his career), Shryock won his first two USMTS national titles without capturing a single main event win.

 Since then, however, he has been the most prolific driver on tour with more than 170 career victories and an unprecedented ten USMTS championships, including nine national titles and the 2007 USMTS Southern Series crown.